Release neck tension: What to do when the neck is tense?

 The human musculature is surrounded by so-called fasciae.
 Fasciae are a net-like connective tissue, which are characterized by elasticity and thus make the body mobile.
 As soon as the fasciae stick together due to lack of movement or stress, they trigger pain in the shoulder, back or neck area.

-The thoracic spine is naturally very active - but if it is not moving enough, the actually inactive cervical spine has to do significantly more work.
-This in turn results in the muscles being permanently under tension and hardening due to overload.
+The thoracic spine is very active by nature - but if it is not moving enough, the cervical spine, which is actually inactive, has to do significantly more work.
+This in turn means that the muscles are constantly under tension and harden due to overloading.
 The consequences: A stiff neck or unpleasant neck tension.
-In this context, people are often affected by neck tension due to too much computer screen work.
+In this context, people are often affected by neck tension due to too much screen time.
 More movement in everyday life and regular exercise can help.

-People who are constantly under stress force their bodies to perform at their best every day.
-The tension ensures that the muscles tense up and neck and shoulder tension quickly become noticeable.
-The core problem: In combination with stress, this circumstance can become a serious health problem.
-Stress reduction is the keyword here - taking regular breaks and staying calm in stressful situations can already improve the general circumstances.
+If you are constantly under stress, you force your body to perform at its best every day.
+The tension causes the muscles to cramp and neck and shoulder tension quickly becomes noticeable.
+The core problem: In combination with stress, this can become a serious health issue.
+Stress reduction is the key word here - taking regular breaks and keeping calm in stressful situations can already improve the general circumstances.

-Do the muscle tensions in the neck area make themselves felt, especially after waking up?
+Do you notice muscle tension in the neck area, especially after waking up?
 Then the tense neck muscles are probably due to a poor or unfavorable sleeping position.
-If the cervical spine is not adequately supported when lying down, the neck muscles have to correct the inadequate posture.
-The cause is often an incorrect pillow that does not cushion unfavorable lying positions.
+If the cervical spine is not sufficiently supported when lying down, the neck muscles have to correct the inadequate posture.
+This is often caused by an incorrect Pillow, which does not cushion unfavorable lying positions.

 What to do for neck tension?
 With these exercises you can relieve your neck tension